 An important part of leadership is listening to the people on your team.
 In the justice system, there are many people with specific roles, skills, and knowledge.
 You cannot form an effective plan if you do not know all the details.
 Each team member will approach an unusual situation from a different point of view.
 Their input will help you make a better plan.
 When people feel heard, they are also more likely to trust you and come to you with ideas and information.
 If people feel ignored, they will be less likely to share their ideas or may go around your back to share them with a superior.

-Conflict resolution skills are critical in the justice and law enforcement arena.
+Conflict resolution skills are critical in criminal justice.
 In terms of team management, differing points of view will inevitably lead to disagreements.
 A wise leader can use conflict productively, helping people reach solutions that make the team stronger.
 In the field, the ability to deescalate conflict can be a matter of life and death.
 When you can keep your cool in stressful situations, it will help the other people around you calm down.
-This can minimize the threat of violence and help maintain strong relations with the local public.
+This can minimize the threat of violence and help maintain strong relations with the community.

 Criminal Justice Program at Florida National University

-If you are considering a career in justice or law enforcement, Florida National University can help you get started.
+If you are considering a career in criminal justice or law enforcement, Florida National University can help you get started.
 Our Bachelor of Science and Associate of Arts in Criminal Justice programs will give you the background education you need as well as helping you learn the leadership skills needed in criminal justice.
-To learn more about the programs at FNU, contact us to request information or call us at 305-821-3333.
+To learn more about the programs at FNU Florida National University, contact us to request information or call us at 305-821-3333.